 A Revealing Experiment

 In 2003, a law professor conducted an interesting experiment: he left 20 wallets on the streets of Tokyo and 20 on the streets of New York, all containing money.
 While in New York only six wallets were returned, in Tokyo the number reached 17.
-This example reinforces the idea that honesty is an integral part of Japanese culture, influencing the everyday attitudes of its citizens.
+This example reinforces the idea that honesty is an integral part of Japanese culture, influencing the daily attitudes of its citizens.

 Piracy

-Governance and Transparency: A Model to Follow
+Governance and Transparency: An Example to Follow

 Honesty: A Matter of Pride